 By consistently addressing the needs and expectations of your customers, you increase their involvement in the enhancement of your product(s).
 Your customers want to get the most out of your product and if you make that possible for them to provide feedback on the product, that will certainly be a great start to a long-term relationship.

 By keeping your customers well informed about the developments of your product, you indirectly tell them that you value their feedback.

 Note: communicating clearly to your customers prevents confusion and/or wrong expectations among your customers and thus ensures that you will receive fewer complaints or negative feedback.

-We balance between innovating and leading the way while making collaboration easier by developing user-friendly featuresMichelle Matus, Product Marketing Manager at MindMeister
+We strike a balance between innovating and leading the way while making collaboration easier by developing user-friendly featuresMichelle Matus, Product Marketing Manager at MindMeister

 Improve your products with user feedback

 The Different Phases of the Product Feedback Loop

 Let’s take a look at the different phases: